Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Simulation

-To investigate the sensitivity of the efficiency gain I compare the MSE for each method under different values of $\pi_O$ and $\gamma$.
-Figure \ref{fig:relative_mse_pi} fixes $\gamma = 0.95$ and shows the relative MSE for different values of $\pi_O = \frac{n_O}{100 + n_O} $.
-Figure \ref{fig:relative_mse_gamma} fixes the proportion of observational data at $\pi_O = 0.95$ and shows the relative MSE for different values of $\gamma$.
-This result is consistent with the prediction of Lemma \ref{lemma:same_v_gain}, that the $MSE(\widehat{\beta_1}^{Combine})$ is small if the proportion of observational data is large and $Z$ is a relevant variable.
+To investigate the sensitivity of the efficiency gain, I compare the MSE for each method under different values of $\pi_O$ and $R^2_{X, Z, O}$.
+Figure \ref{fig:relative_mse_pi} shows the relative MSE for different values of $\pi_O$ while fixing the first-stage $R^2_{X, Z, O}$ to be $0.6$.
+Figure \ref{fig:relative_mse_gamma} shows the relative MSE for different values of first-stage $R^2_{X, Z, O}$ while fixing the proportion of observational data at $\pi_O = 0.95$.
+This result illustrates the prediction of Lemma \ref{lemma:same_v_gain}, that the $MSE(\widehat{\beta_1}^{Combine})$ is small if the proportion of observational data is large and $Z$ is a relevant imperfect instrument.

-For what follows, I fix $\gamma = 0.95$ and $\pi_O = 0.95$ such that the relevance of $Z$ and the proportion of observational data are both high.
-I then compare the performance of the combined method with other alternatives under different model specifications.